-The purpose of this chapter is to discuss existing land uses, project consistency with local plans that address land use, and future growth trends to assess potential impacts resulting from the no-build, the Recommended Preferred Alternative (RPA) and the Refined (RPA).
+The purpose of this chapter is to discuss existing land uses, project consistency with local plans that address land use, and future growth trends to assess potential impacts resulting from the no-build and reasonable alternatives.
 Using comprehensive planning and zoning processes, Lexington and Richland Counties (and municipalities in the area) identify goals in their land use plans which serve as a basis for developing and modifying zoning ordinances, providing the regulatory authority to approve development.
 Local plans are then integrated into regional transportation plans.
 When combined, both local and regional goals can be established to determine logical growth and development for an area.
 Maintaining a regional transportation network goes hand-in-hand with, not only land use planning, but the overall planning efforts of local, regional, and state entities.